JoshuaWise/vapr/README.md

 const child3 = parent.host('*.mywebsite.com:*');
 ```

 As seen above, wildcards (`*`) can be used in any subdomain position and/or the port position.
-Wildcards are only matched when an exact match is not found for a given request.
+Wildcards are only used when an exact match is not found for a given request.

 Each child app can then be used like a regular router.